 Subsequently, Bill participated in the development by the AISF of a local third-party accreditation programme for Anodisers, Anoaudit.

 While Bill has not been a Director of the AISF in recent years, he is pleased to again play an active role to assist where possible to re-build our Institute to ensure there is a strong, relevant and active Association servicing and supporting our industry.

-Vice-President, Vertikote Group
+Secretary, Vertikote Group

 Peter Mallios is the Executive General Manager of the Vertikote Group of businesses that provide large scale powder coating and industrial protective coating services across Australia.
 He has an accounting background with over 30 years in senior corporate management roles for major manufacturing, mining, construction and agricultural firms, including at Bradken, Costain, Peabody Coal and Rio Tinto, where he gained significant and broad experience in business management from early stage feasibility & project investigations, development of “greenfield” opportunities, business turnarounds, change and performance management, contract negotiations, business alliances, workplace improvements, teamwork and innovative thinking.